Privacy policy

 • Language and version of the browser software

 This data is technically necessary for us to display and provide our Website.
 The legal basis for this processing is Art.
 6 (1) sentence 1 lit. f GDPR.
 For security reasons (e.g., to clarify cases of misuse or fraudulent activities), this data is stored for a maximum duration of 7 days and is then deleted.
 Data that must be retained further for evidentiary purposes is exempt from deletion until the respective incident is fully clarified.
 The hosting service provider we employ processes personal data on our behalf and in accordance with our instructions as a so-called processor pursuant to Art.
 28 GDPR.
+For detailed information about our hosting provider and the location of data processing, please refer to Section 4.9 of this Privacy Policy.

 • YouTube embedded videos